How to Ensure Online Payment Security — For Small Business Teams

 For example, say you’re managing a team of three and need to provide a $400 monthly lunch stipend for each member.
 With Privacy Virtual Cards, you can generate a different card for each employee and set a $400 monthly spend limit on each card, locked to the online food delivery service of the employee’s choice.
 This way, without needing to manually comb through everyone’s billing statements at the end of each month, you can guarantee that your employees aren’t overspending or taking advantage of the stipend, all in real-time.

 Virtual cards are an easy way to ensure online payment security not only for your internal team members, but also for business management.
 Consider all of the freelancers, agencies, and merchants that you may be spending with to scale your business.
 Track all of your online business expenses in one place instead of having to hunt down invoices and receipts.
-Review Privacy’s Pro and Teams plans that have card creates and spend limits tailored to your needs.
+Review Privacy’s Pro and Premium plans that have card creates and spend limits tailored to your needs.

 What is the importance of keeping your team informed?